“Can’t do” is the start of all excuses

 “I can’t” attitudes can be grouped into 3 categories: “I can’t change”, “I can’t believe” and “I can’t learn” but behind each is self-limiting attitude and a desire to find a simple excuse.

 Being a “Yes I can” manager leaves no room for “can’t” either in your own mindset or that of your team.
 Work with your team to get them to see that “I can’t” goes contrary to professional and personal development.
 Get your team to see that “I can” starts every journey towards positive change and improvement.
-Of course being “Yes I can” doesn’t mean you will be great in everything you do, but what it does mean is that you allow yourself to make a real push in the right direction to being the best YOU can be.
+Of course being “Yes I can” person doesn’t mean you will be great in everything you do, but what it does mean is that you push yourself in the right direction towards being the best YOU can be.
 So from now when you find yourself or a team member displaying a “no i can’t” attitude work hard to get them to change it to “yes i can” as that is difference between embracing excuses or making some progress.